Enlivening legal education through The Postal Museum

 Sociolegal model making 8: Pop-Up Museum of Legal Objects

-This is the eight in a series of experiments (first, second, third, fourth, fifth, sixth and seventh) investigating how model making can be used in sociolegal research processes.
+This is the last in a series of eight experiments investigating how model making can be used in sociolegal research processes.
 As these experiments have progressed I have come to realise that my intention is to understand how we can, and why we might, make sociolegal research ‘visible and tangible’.
-This experiment is similar… Continue reading Sociolegal model making 8: Pop-Up Museum of Legal Objects
+This experiment is similar to,… Continue reading Sociolegal model making 8: Pop-Up Museum of Legal Objects

 Sociolegal model making 7: object-based commentary in a curated space

 Sociolegal model making 7: Object-based commentary in a curated setting from Amanda Perry-Kessaris on Vimeo.
-This is the seventh in a series of experiments (see here for the first, second, third, fourth, fifth and sixth) investigating how model making can be used in sociolegal research processes.
-As these experiments have progressed I have come to realise that my intention is to understand how… Continue reading Sociolegal model making 7: object-based commentary in a curated space
+This is the seventh in a series of eight experiments investigating how model making can be used in sociolegal research processes.
+As these experiments have progressed I have come to realise that my intention is to understand how we can, and why… Continue reading Sociolegal model making 7: object-based commentary in a curated space

 In pursuit of the copper ox-hide ingot